yourlin/eol-check/README.md

 - Dependencies from dependency management sections

 This ensures you get alerts about EOL status for all libraries your application actually uses, not just the ones you directly declare.

+### Graphical User Interface

+The tool provides a user-friendly Streamlit-based GUI that can be launched with the `--ui` parameter:
+- Project selection and scanning
+- Interactive dependency analysis results
+- Cache management interface
+- About section with project information

+The GUI makes it easy for non-technical users to check their project dependencies without needing to use command-line options.

 ### CI/CD Integration